-These Dark Chocolate Almond Butter Cups are easier to make and are perfect for a healthy treat.
-These cups are made with 70% dark chocolate and natural almond butter, making them a great alternative to store-bought peanut butter cups!
+These Dark Chocolate Almond Butter Cups are made with 70% dark chocolate and natural almond butter, making them a great alternative to store-bought peanut butter cups!

 Homemade Almond Butter Cups

 Once you try making nut-butter cups at home, you’ll never go back to the store-bought ones again!
 These Dark Chocolate Almond Butter Cups are easy to make and come together in just 30 minutes.

 You can also make these into miniature almond butter cups by using a mini muffin pan and mini muffin liners if you’d like to make smaller bite-sized treats!

 Why you’ll love this recipe